![]() |

 cylinder (overflow cylinder).
 If snow collects on the rim of the gauge you

 have to decide what belongs in or out of the gauge.
-I just take a book or
+Take a book or

 flat object and push gently straight down on the top of the gauge.
 Whatever